shahnazumer/AI_RESEARCHER/README.md

 └── .env                 # API keys (ignored by git)

 ⚠️ Notes

 Requires a valid Google Generative AI API Key

-Tectonic must be installed for LaTeX → PDF rendering Intended for research and educational purposes only
+Tectonic must be installed for LaTeX → PDF rendering

+Intended for research and educational purposes only

 📜 License

 MIT License – free to use and modify.

-✨ With this assistant, you can go from idea → literature review → paper → PDF in a single workflow.
+✨ With this assistant, you can go from idea → literature review → paper → PDF in one seamless workflow.